 We opened our doors in September, 2005, to fifty nine home schooled students and seven staff members and operated out of a garage while our newly leased offices were being built.
 How many of you would have signed up for a school that didn’t even have a home?
 Those first fifty nine were so committed that they became the foundation upon which our school was laid.
 Over time we had grown to have over 1500 students and 100 staff members.
 Our leased facilities included over 20,000 square feet of space at Mount San Jacinto Community College and an additional 7 classrooms at our SRA West Campus.
 All the while though, we had been raising funds in hopes of someday building Santa Rosa Academy it’s own permanent home.

 In 2013 our dream had been realized; we finished the construction of our current campus at 63,000 square feet which now houses over 1,500 of our Santa Rosa Rangers from Transitional Kindergarten to 12th grade.
 We were able to implement tackle football for the first time in 2014 with our very own football field and have had the privilege of hosting home games for our soccer teams.
 Our new campus, in it’s own Spanish mission style, is a shining example of what can be accomplished when a group of hard working and dedicated people come together to enrich the futures of our sons and daughters.

 The future is wide open.
 Our Strategic Plan includes developing partnerships with local businesses, historical societies and community members who would like to invest in our children’s future.
-In addition we will be building our much anticipated gymnasium and baseball fields in the near future.
+In October of 2016 our much anticipated gymnasium and baseball fields were completed.
 Santa Rosa continues to grow and we invite you to partner with us so that together we may realize this vision for the children of Southwest Riverside County where honorable character and strong education spring forth a mindset for success.